 The structure of the DMR network has changed substantially since I first wrote this article, and many of the codeplugs have become outdated.
-New codeplugs that reflect the FEB 16 structure can be found at GB7JG and GB7CL website.
+New codeplugs that reflect the new structure can be found at Charlie M0PZT ham goodies website and GB7CL website.

-You may also want to download the programing software and then review the latest firmware versions available for your radio.
+You may also want to download the programming software and then review the latest firmware versions available for your radio.

 You will also need to have a basic understanding of “talk groups” and you will find some information on the protocol to follow.